Cooking with Kids, Homemade Pasta

 Can you guess a child made this fresh homemade pasta?

-My first thought when I saw the photo was, well, it was: I can’t post this, I had no make up on, what was the deal with that shirt I had on all sticking out at the stomach?
-It’s too dark.
-We weren’t dressed up, it was, just plain out not staged enough.
-But then I re-thought this view.
-Mainly because this is what real cooking looks like, this was the joy of the special moment we shared together.
+This is what real cooking looks like, unpolished, and full of joy in the special moment shared together.
 This is what it is really all about when cooking with kids, it doesn’t need to be perfect.
-It needs to be special.
+It needs to be fun.
 There is no waiting for a special moment.

 - 2 cups flour, evenly leveled

 - 2 tablespoons water, a bit more or less

 - For the Roasted Garlic, Cherry Tomatoes, and Basil Topping:

 - 1 1/2- 2 pounds cherry tomatoes, halved

 - 1 whole head garlic, unpeeled